Unit 1: General Claim Submission Guidelines

 NUBC and NUCC Resources Available

-A descrition of the data elements necessary to ensure that facility claims are without “defect or impropriety” can be found in the current Official UB-04 Data Specifications Manual.
+A description of the data elements necessary to ensure that facility claims are without “defect or impropriety” can be found in the current Official UB-04 Data Specifications Manual.
 This manual is available from the National Uniform Billing Committee (NUBC) and can be found on their website at nubc.org.

 For professional services, please see the current 1500 Health Insurance Claim Form Reference Instruction Manual from the National Uniform Claim Committee (NUCC) and available at nucc.org.